microsoft/DirectXShaderCompiler/docs/DXIL.rst

-INSTR.SAMPLERMODEFORLOD                lod instruction requires sampler declared in default mode INSTR.SAMPLERMODEFORSAMPLE             sample/_l/_d/_cl_s/gather instruction requires sampler declared in default mode INSTR.SAMPLERMODEFORSAMPLEC            sample_c_*/gather_c instructions require sampler declared in comparison mode INSTR.STRUCTBITCAST                    Bitcast on struct types is not allowed INSTR.TEXTUREOFFSET                    offset texture instructions must take offset which can resolve to integer literal in the range -8 to 7
+INSTR.SAMPLERMODEFORLOD                lod instruction requires sampler declared in default mode INSTR.SAMPLERMODEFORSAMPLE             sample/_l/_d/_cl_s/gather instruction requires sampler declared in default mode INSTR.SAMPLERMODEFORSAMPLEC            sample_c_*/gather_c instructions require sampler declared in comparison mode INSTR.STATUS                           Resource status should only used by CheckAccessFullyMapped INSTR.STRUCTBITCAST                    Bitcast on struct types is not allowed INSTR.TEXTUREOFFSET                    offset texture instructions must take offset which can resolve to integer literal in the range -8 to 7
 INSTR.TGSMRACECOND                     Race condition writing to shared memory detected, consider making this write conditional